#RealCollegeCalifornia Basic Needs Summit: Fostering Resiliency During A Pandemic

 - Flexible access to learning tools: the Coalition's asynchronous learning approach accommodates members' busy schedules and interests, where they engage in an exclusive channel to access useful materials, articles, submit questions to the Hope Center staff, and communicate with our members.

 This is your chance to join!
-Check out this overview of the supports and offerings and sign up by September 30, 2020, to participate.
+Check out this infographic with the overview of the support we offer and sign up by November 30, 2020 (extended) to participate.

 Any California Community College may apply to become a member of the #RealCollegeCalifornia for one year.
 To do so, institutions should complete the below membership application, including affirming the commitment statement and pay the #RealCollegeCalifornia membership fee to the Community College League of California.
 As part of this process, institutions will share information on their current #RealCollege efforts in five areas: food security, housing security, communications and education, data, and policy.

 Continued membership requires that institutions demonstrate annual progress in their #RealCollege work in at least two of the five areas or by adding at least one new area of work to their portfolio.
 In addition, by end of year one institutions must have completed the #RealCollege survey or a comparable survey approved by the Hope Center.

 Membership fees are based on the institutions' student headcount and include individualized technical assistance for their teams involved in basic needs work and a 50% discount to participate in the #RealCollege Survey (district pricing varies according to the number of colleges and their student count).

 - 10,000 students or less $3,000

 - 10,000- 20,000 students $4,000